nacs-lab/molecube2/README.md

 * `get_startup`

     No argument.
-Return the startup cmdlist in text format.
+Return the startup cmdlist in text format (NUL terminated).

 * `set_startup`